Install Infinite Scale on a Server

 ocis init --diff

 plus apply any patches.
-The detailed how-to is described in the Upgrading Infinite Scale guide for 7.0.0.
+The detailed how-to is described in the Upgrading Infinite Scale for 7.0.0.
 When done, restart the deployment. -

 -